PEMbo: From genotype to phenotype: patho-evolution of Mycobacterium bovis French strains

 Subsequent to these studies, which focused on the genotypic diversity of M. bovis strains, and in order to answer the hypothesis of the emergence of certain successful strains circulating in multi-host systems, we propose to study the biology of these strains by genomic and biochemical-phenotypic approaches.

-The aim of this thesis project, a collaborative study between ANSES, Animal Health Laboratory (Maisons-Alfort) and INRA, Infectiology and Public Health laboratory (Nouzilly), two French EJP Partners, is to better understand the complex biology of M. bovis through the study of the complete genomes of a large panel of isolates of interest.
-This project will be structured around three parts:
+This thesis project was a collaborative study between ANSES, Animal Health Laboratory (Maisons-Alfort) and INRA, Infectiology and Public Health laboratory (Nouzilly), two French EJP Partners.
+The aim of the project was to better understand the complex biology of M. bovis through the study of the complete genomes of a large panel of isolates of interest.
+This project was structured in three parts:

 - Obtaining reference sequences by Illumina / PacBio sequencing of strains belonging to main clonal groups.